dhis2/notes/decisions/2021/04/13-fe-initiatives.md

 #### cli-utils-docsite

-Feature in docsite to use react-docgen.
+Feature in docsite to use react-docgen, will keep parallel `jsdoc` support for non-React documentation.